 Special assessments are not subject to millage limitations or truth in taxation procedures, and in many instances can be levied without voter approval.
-In addition, special assessments can only be levied on real property and cannot be imposed on personal property.
-Because special assessments are different than all other taxes that local units impose upon their taxpayers, they should not be included as tax revenue in calculating local tax effort.
+In addition, special assessments can be levied only on real property and cannot be imposed on personal property.
+Because special assessments are different from all other taxes that local units impose upon their taxpayers, special assessments should not be included as tax revenue in calculating local tax effort.

 Response: As the Citizen's Research Council pointed out in its study of special assessments, the theory underlying special assessments is that the general revenue of a governmental unit - that is, taxes - should not be used to finance improvements that do not benefit the entire community.
 Instead, a charge ("special assessment") is imposed for the payment of the costs of public improvements that confer a corresponding and special benefit upon the property assessed.
 Prior to the 1950s, public improvements financed through special assessments consisted exclusively of capital asset construction and maintenance, such as streets and street lighting, sewers, drains, and sidewalks.
-However, in recent years, the definition of "special assessment" has been expanded to include police and fire protection, refuse collection, and other municipal services, and the local governments authorized to assess for these operating services have levied the assessments throughout the entire jurisdiction on the value of the property ("ad valorum").
+In recent years, however, the v definition of "special assessment" has been expanded to include police and fire protection, refuse collection, and other municipal services, and the local governments authorized to assess for these operating services have levied the assessments throughout the entire jurisdiction on the value of the property ("ad valorum").
 Under this expanded definition, "special assessments" often wind up being virtually indistinguishable from general ad valorum property taxes.
-In those cases where there is no clear distinction between general taxes and special assessments namely, when the special assessments are levied on an ad valorum basis over the entire community - it is only fair that these special assessments be included in the state's calculation of the local unit's tax effort.
-(Or, as proponents of this view sometimes say, if it looks like a duck and walks like a duck and quacks like a duck, then for all intents and purposes it ought to be treated like a duck.)
+In those cases in which there is no clear distinction between general taxes and special assessments - namely, when the special assessments are levied on an ad valorum basis over the entire community - it is only fair that these special assessments be included in the State's calculation of the local unit's tax effort.